Fishing charters San Jose del Cabo

 • Optional vacuum sealing and freezing for $2 USD per pound

-• Mexican sportfishing licenses at $20 USD per angler, available at check in
+• Mexican sportfishing licenses, $20 USD per angler, available at check in

 • Crew tip, typically 15 to 20 percent of the trip cost

-• Round trip transportation from your hotel, available on request
+• Round trip transportation from your hotel, on request

 More Catches